chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 - async material for Week 1
 - Readings for Week 1
-- Assignment 01
+- Turn in Assignment 01

 ## Class 2

-- Review Assignment 01, questions, where did you hit a wall?
-- Some lectur-ish stuff on this week's topic
+- Groups share Assignment 01
-- Preview Query Project (spans Assignments 2-5)
+- Preview Query Project
 - Preview, discussion, SQL query activities to prepare for Assignment 2
-- Final Assignment 01 due on Friday
+- Can revise Assignment 01 & turn in morning after Class 2

 ## Between Class 2 & Class 3

 - async material for Week 2
 - Readings for Week 2
-- Assignment 02
+- Turn in Assignment 02

 ## Class 3

-- Review Assignment 02, questions, where did you hit a wall?
-- Some lectur-ish stuff on this week's topic
+- Groups share Assignment 02
 - Preview, discussion, do google cloud platform setup and sql statements for Assignment 03
-- Final Assignment 02 due on Friday
+- Can revise Assignment 02 & turn in morning after Class 3

 #